dansl/ttEssence/Docs/Handbook.md

 - **Roll exactly 20** — Critical success!
 You succeed spectacularly.
 The GM could even give bonus damage or bonus actions.
 - **Roll exactly 1** — Complication!
 You fail, and something unexpected also goes wrong.
 Keep it surprising, not punishing.

+### Advantage & Disadvantage

+Sometimes the hero or monster will have an advantage or disadvantage depending on an event, spell, or action.

+**Advantage** — Rolls 2d20 and take the higher result.

+**Disadvantage** — Rolls 2d20 and take the lower result.

 ### Helping a Friend

 If a second hero assists, both roll d20 + the relevant stat and take the **higher result**.
 Only one helper Hero per check.